-- 4. Why do the passes predictions change from day to day?
+- 1. Why do the pass predictions change from day to day?

 - The further the predicted ISS passes are in the future, the less accurate the predictions are.
 Since the orbital data is updated daily, the schedule may change slightly.
 Even the number of passes may change.

-- 5. Is the ground view a real-time video?
+- 2. Is the ground view real-time video?

-- 6. Is it the ground of the sea what I see on the ground view when the ISS flies over the ocean?
+- 3. Is it the floor of the ocean that I see on the ground view when the ISS flies over the ocean?

 - Yes.
 When you enter your location, it will be stored in a cookie on your computer.
-When you next time visit the website, your location will be already set for you.
+The next time you visit the website, your location will already be set for you.

-- 8. Is the ISS ready assembled?
+- 5. Is the ISS completely assembled?
 How big is it?
-What's its' weight?
+What does it weigh?

 - Find details at http://en.wikipedia.org/wiki/International_Space_Station.

 - 6. Why is there a gap in the ISS's ground track?

 - The ground track is related to the next orbit which takes about 93 minutes.
 During that time the earth rotates below the ISS's orbit.
 That is why the ground track appears shifted westwards by about 23 degrees every orbit.

 - 7. What does an ISS pass look like?

 - Have a look at this nice video provided by Francis Michel.

 - 8. Why does the ISS's ground track look like a sine wave on the earth map?

 - The trajectory of the ISS is nearly a circle.
 When this circle is proyected on a flat map, it comes out as some sort of a sine wave.